-Employee Plan January 1, 2016 Actuarial Valuation Acturial valuation date January 1, 2015 Measurement date December 31, 2015.
-Census data was collected as of January 1, 2015.
-Liabilities measured as of the census date were projected to December 31, 2015, assuming no demographic gains or losses.
-Investment return 8.25% per annum, compounded annually, including inflation, net of expenses Inflation 3.25% per annum Salary increases Service graded table starting at 9% with 4% ultimate rate after 5 years of service Future ad hoc benefit increases None assumed Mortality RP-2000 Blue Collar Table, generational to 2016 based on Scale BB and then fully generational.
+Employee Plan January 1, 2017 Actuarial Valuation Acturial valuation date January 1, 2016 Measurement date December 31, 2016.
+Census data was collected as of January 1, 2016.
+Liabilities measured as of the census date were projected to December 31, 2016, assuming no demographic gains or losses.
+Investment return 8.25% per annum, compounded annually, including inflation, net of expenses Inflation 3.25% per annum Salary increases Service graded table starting at 9% with 4% ultimate rate after 5 years of service Future ad hoc benefit increases None assumed Mortality RP-2000 Blue Collar Table, generational to 2017 based on Scale BB and then fully generational.
 Early retirement age Employees hired before January 17, 2008, can retire at age 55 with reduced benefits.
 However,if the employee has 25 years or more of continuous service, regardless of age, the employee can retire with full benefits.
 Employees hired after January 17, 2008, are eligible for an unreduced pension benefit at age 64 with 25 years of service.
-Normal retirement age 65 Actuarial cost method Entry age normal - level percentage of pay Asset valuation method Market value of assets Experience study The actuarial assumptions used were based on the results of an actuarial experience study for the period January 1, 2008 through December 31, 2013.
+Normal retirement age 65 Actuarial cost method Entry age normal - level percentage of pay Asset valuation method 5-year smoothed actuarial value of assets Experience study The actuarial assumptions used were based on the results of an actuarial experience study for the period January 1, 2008 through December 31, 2012.